simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 one number in the same commodity, so that hledger knows which character is which.
 Eg, write `$1,000.00` or `$1.000,00`.

-### Amount display styles
+### Amount formatting

-Based on how you format amounts, hledger will infer canonical display styles for each commodity, and use these when displaying amounts in that commodity.
-Amount styles include:
+hledger chooses a consistent format for displaying amounts in each commodity.
+This includes:

 - the position (left or right) and spacing (space or no separator) of the commodity symbol
 - the digit group separator character (comma or period) and digit group sizes, if any
 - the decimal point character (period or comma)
 - the display precision (number of decimal places displayed)

+For each commodity, the format is chosen as follows:

+1. if there is a corresponding [commodity directive](#commodity-directive) specifying the format, that is used
-The canonical style is generally the style of the first posting amount seen in a commodity.
-However the display precision will be the highest precision seen in all posting amounts in that commmodity.
+2. otherwise the format is inferred from the first posting amount in that commodity in the journal, except for the precision which will be the highest precision seen in all posting amounts in that commmodity.
+3. or if there are no such amounts in the journal, a default format is used (symbol on the left with no space, period decimal point and two decimal places).

-The precisions used in a price amount, or a D directive, don't affect the canonical display precision directly, but they can affect it indirectly, eg when D's default commodity is applied to a commodity-less amount or when an amountless posting is balanced using a price's commodity (actually this last case does not influence the canonical display precision but probably should).
+The precisions used in a price amount, or a D directive, don't affect the inferred amount format directly, but they can affect it indirectly.
+Eg when D's default commodity is applied to a commodity-less amount, or when an amountless posting is balanced using a price's commodity, or when -V is used.
+If this is disturbing your amount formats, use an explicit commodity directive.

 ## Virtual Postings